fbpx

 Share:

 Roland Williams (1817-1870) made two lasting contributions to Welsh society.
-First, he introduced rugby to Wales, now considered by many to be its national sport.
-When Williams became Vice-Principal of St. David’s College (now the University of Wales) in 1850, he was concerned about its students’ lack of physical activity.
-Inspired by the “muscular Christianity” movement, Wiliams instituted rules to govern student life, including the policy that students spend their relaxation time on healthy exercise, not in “clownish lounging around” in marketplace shops.
+First, he introduced rugby to Wales, considered by many today to be its national sport.
+When Roland became Vice-Principal of St. David’s College (now the University of Wales) in 1850, he was concerned about its students’ lack of physical activity.
+Inspired by the “muscular Christianity” movement, he instituted rules to govern student life, including the policy that students spend their relaxation time on healthy exercise, not in “clownish lounging around” in marketplace shops.
 Since he had played rugby in his student days at the University of Cambridge, England, he introduced the sport to eager students.
-His second contribution as a Hebrew professor at the college was his ground-breaking book, Christianity and Hinduism.
+Roland’s second contribution as a Hebrew professor at the college was his ground-breaking book, Christianity and Hinduism.
 Early missionaries from the United Kingdom were confrontational and hostile toward indigenous religions they encountered in the mission field.
 This would explain their cool reception and the allegation that these Western European missionaries were importing a foreign religion.
-Williams’ approach marked a new era in foreign missions.
+His approach marked a new era in foreign missions.
 His book, arranged as a dialogue between Christian and Hindu scholars, was respectful in its analysis of comparative theology.
-While Wiliams held fast to the conviction that Christianity is a superior religion, his approach opened the way for Christianity to be expressed in sync with local customs.
-Characterized as a man deeply devoted to prayer, he leads us to pray:
+While Roland held fast to the conviction that Christianity is a superior religion, his approach opened the way for Christianity to be expressed in sync with local customs.

 Though we know not what is best, give to us, Lord, what Thou seest fit; only fit us for what Thou givest, and let it bring to our souls’ health and peace, with some good to our neighbor and the world, for Thy goodness’ sake, O Lord.
 Make me to Thyself a temple of holy things, and abiding with me, O Lord, at the last, be ever gracious unto Thy servant.
 Let me do some work which may be accepted in Thy mercy, though unworthy in Thy pure sight.
 Bless my work to good, to the fullness of which it is capable, and let me thank Thee for it with joy in the end.
 Into Thy hands, we commend our spirit, soul, and body, of which Thou art Creator, Savior, Redeemer, a God of truth.
 Lord, to Thee, I commit my going out and my coming in this day.
 Amen.